Privacy Policy

 • Education and employment data

-• Images, audio and video recordings
+• Images and audio and video recordings

-• Financial information, if received, connected to the individual
+• Financial information, if received

 • Courses, meetings, and events attended